 - 1 wedge organic Savoy or other cabbage (about 7 ounces)

-- ¼ pound organic red or other grapes
+- 3 ounces organic red or other grapes

-- 4 or 5 sprigs organic fresh Thai basil
+- 4 or 5 sprigs organic fresh Thai or other basil

 - Sunbasket “creamy” pineapple dressing (pineapple - paleo mayo - sambal oelek - coconut aminos - garlic - ginger)